AbdelrahmanMaged1/Examination-System-Database/README.md

 ## Usage
 1. **Generate Random Exam Questions**:
-   Use the stored procedure `GetRandomQuestions` to generate random questions for a particular exam based on the course.
+   Use the stored procedure `GetAnExam` to generate random questions for a particular exam based on the course.

 2. **Submit Student Answers**:
    Use the stored procedure `Submit_Student_Answer` to record a student's answer for a specific exam question.